mfnch/mfnch.github.io/docs/_articles/premultiplication.md

 You must pre-multiply your texture before loading it in the GPU memory if:

-- you are using one channel in the texture to signal that the information in the other channels is absent and should be ignored when interpolating across the texture or when computing mipmaps.
+- you are using one channel in the texture to signal that the information in the other channels is absent in some parts of the texture and should thus be ignored when interpolating across the texture or when computing mipmaps.
 - you are doing any kind of linear filtering on the texture, such as interpolating or scaling.
   If you are probing the textures only at the texel centers, then you are likely to have no troubles at all.